 The Druids were concerned with the divine worship; they officiated over both public and private sacrifices, interpreted ritual questions, settled disputes and issued punishments to those refusing to obey their rulings.

 Caesar asserted several times "that Druid power originated in Britain and that Britain remained the center of Druidism."
 This judgment of the Druids was profound and also served to unite the Celtic people.
-Druidic decisions were critical and were to be completely adhered to.
+Druid decisions were critical and were to be completely adhered to.
 Caesar noted those not obeying the decisions were banished from the tribe and even a wider community.
-In Gaul there were always boundary disputes that required Druidic intervention.
-The suggestion that the Druids settled boundary disputes indicates the importance of Druidic rule among the Celtic tribes.
+In Gaul there were always boundary disputes that required Druid intervention.
+The suggestion that the Druids settled boundary disputes indicates the importance of Druid rule among the Celtic tribes.